Nytuo/CosmicComics/README.md

 ## Acknowledgements

 - All the NPM libraries authors
+- All the Rust libraries authors
 - Plex and Jellyfin like server based media library for the inspiration